-How Can Aging Helichrysum Make it Better?
+How Can Aging Helichrysum and Other Essential Oils Make Them Better?

 Why would we want to age an essential oil?